Stop worrying about Ops. Forever.

 How it works.
 Apart magic.

-It all revolves around our agent, which is a FaaS-optimized container runtime on top of gVisor a secure process environment built by Google for Cloud Run.
-When you push a new version of your service, we start packaging it up and output an artifact using an approach similar to Buildpacks.
-We then distribute the assets to the agents in our network, while our scheduler figures out which agents should take care of handling requests.
+It all revolves around our agent, which is a FaaS-optimized container runtime on top of gVisor.
+When you push a new version of your service, we start building it and output an artifact.
+We then distribute the artifact to the agents in our network, while our scheduler figures out which agents should take care of handling requests.
 When an HTTP request comes in, we start or unpause or un-checkpoint your executable in our agent and forward your request.
 As soon as the HTTP request is finished or times out, your executable is destined to go back to sleep again.

 This way we can make sure that we achieve low resource usage so we can run a lot of your services with low resource requirements and horizontal scalability so we can handle bursts of requests and high reliability so your service never goes down.